 Another instance in which Canadian patent protection may be accelerated is where patent protection has already been obtained in other jurisdictions.

-Accelerated examination of a patent application can also be obtained by the applicant or any other person who alleges that failure to accelerate examination will prejudice the person’s rights.
-This is typically used in situations where a pending patent application is perceived to be infringed but may be used more broadly by the applicant to expedite the patent examination process in other situations.
+Accelerated examination of a patent application can also be obtained by the applicant or any other person who alleges that failure to accelerate it will prejudice their rights.
+This is typically used in situations where a pending patent application is perceived to be infringed, but the applicant may use it more broadly to expedite the examination process in other situations.

 Similar to most other countries, Canada is a first-to-file jurisdiction, meaning a patent is issued to the first inventor to file a patent application.
-Entitlement to a Canadian patent may be determined by a race to file an application with the patent office.
-To obtain a Canadian patent and avoid later technical challenges to the patent’s validity, it is important that the Canadian patent application is drafted in the correct form with a sufficient and enabling description of the invention.
-It is also recommended that an applicant not disclose the subject matter of the invention to the public until the Canadian patent application has been filed.
+To obtain a Canadian patent and avoid later technical challenges to its validity, it is important that the application is drafted in the correct form and with a sufficient and enabling description of the invention.
+It is also recommended that the subject matter of the invention not be disclosed to the public until the application has been filed.

-Once the decision has been made to file a patent application, it is recognized that patent systems around the world have strict patent-application-filing timelines.
-Failure to meet these filing timelines may result in a loss of right to obtain patent protection in certain jurisdictions.
+Once the decision has been made to file a patent application, it is important to note that patent systems around the world have strict patent application filing timelines.
+Failure to meet these filing timelines may result in a loss of the right to obtain patent protection in certain jurisdictions.

-However, the Canadian patent system offers a few acceptable delays for Canadian patent-application filing, such as a 12-month grace period, 12-month late international Patent Cooperation Treaty (PCT) filing and no on-sale bar.
+However, the Canadian patent system offers a few acceptable delays for filing, such as a 12-month grace period, 12-month late international Patent Cooperation Treaty (PCT) filing and no on-sale bar.

-The 12-month grace period provides the opportunity to file a patent application within 12 months of making an enabling disclosure of the invention to the public by the applicant.
-Accordingly, the Canadian patent system offers filing flexibility in providing this 12-month grace period, measured from the time of the first public disclosure of the invention to when the formal patent application is filed in Canada.
-It should be noted that a provisional patent application filed in Canada or elsewhere does not negate the requirement to have the Canadian patent application filed within the 12-month period measured from the first public disclosure.
+The 12-month grace period provides the opportunity to file a patent application within 12 months of the applicant disclosing the invention to the public.
+Accordingly, the Canadian patent system offers filing flexibility in providing this 12-month grace period — measured from the time of the first public disclosure of the invention to when the formal patent application is filed in Canada.
+It should be noted that a provisional patent application filed in Canada, or elsewhere, does not negate the requirement to have the Canadian application filed within the 12-month period measured from the first public disclosure.

-In some jurisdictions, such as the United States, a product or service that has been “on sale” for more than 12 months prior to the filing of the patent application may bar obtaining patent protection in that jurisdiction.
-However, in Canada, early market entry may not bar entitlement to patent the marketed products so long as the sale is not considered an enabling public disclosure of the invention made more than 12 months prior to the filing of the patent application in Canada.
+In some jurisdictions, such as the U.S., if a product or service has been “on sale” for more than 12 months prior to filing the patent application, it may be barred from obtaining patent protection in that jurisdiction.
+However, in Canada, early market entry may not bar entitlement to patent the marketed products — so long as the sale is not considered an enabling public disclosure of the invention made more than 12 months prior to the filing of the Canadian patent application.

 The examination process before the Canadian patent office is relatively flexible compared to other jurisdictions, and this flexibility can help maximize patent scope and minimize prosecution costs.

-For example, voluntary amendments to the claims or other parts of the Canadian patent application may be filed at any time in Canada during examination of the patent application.
-As well, final examination reports, which are rarely encountered, are only issued when it is clear that the examiner and applicant have reached an impasse.
-This reduced occurrence of final examination reports can allow for ample opportunity to negotiate with the examiner.
+For example, during the examination of the patent application, voluntary amendments to the claims or other parts of the application may be filed at any time in Canada.
+As well, final examination reports are only rarely issued at times when it is clear that the examiner and applicant have reached an impasse.
+This allows for ample opportunity to negotiate with the examiner.

-Furthermore, when interpreting the patent claims, the courts may not consider any submissions made by the patentee during the prosecution of the application when a patent is subsequently litigated.
-This is in contrast to other countries, where a patentee may be estopped from taking a position with respect to the scope of the claims when the position is contrary to the one taken during prosecution.
+Furthermore, when interpreting the patent claims, the courts may not consider any submissions made by the patentee during the application prosecution when a patent is subsequently litigated.
+This is in contrast to other countries, where a patentee may be estopped from taking a position with respect to the scope of the claims that is contrary to the one taken during prosecution.

-Circumstances can arise in which one Canadian patent application can be affected by another Canadian patent application, such as in situations where both applications are directed toward similar subject matter.
-These patent applications may be owned by the same party or by opposing parties.
+Circumstances can arise where one Canadian patent application can be affected by another, such as in situations where both applications are directed toward similar subject matter.
+It does not make a difference whether the applications are owned by the same party or by opposing parties.